The Instant Gratification Trap

 - Develop long-lasting motivation.

 - Prepare for short-term challenges in order to have long-term rewards.

 Giving in to instant pleasures may seem unavoidable at times.
 When this is the case, it is essential to remember the bigger picture and reflect on your long-term goals.
 Recognize ways in your daily life that you are routinely instantly gratifying yourself that are not healthy for you.
 To avoid these traps, distract yourself with a different, healthy activity that brings you happiness, such as turning on your favorite playlist, going for a nature walk, turning on your favorite show, or calling a good friend.
 Choose to be gratified in ways that are healthy and appropriate.
 As an individual considering SUD treatment, it is vital to remember that recovery is a process that may have short-term challenges but results in long-term gratification.
-Contact us at Alta Centers—a premier substance abuse treatment center in Los Angeles—for more information.
+Contact us at Alta Centers Detox —a premier addiction treatment center in Los Angeles—for more information.
 We provide quality care and stability in a time of need.
 Call (888) 202-2583.